casantiagom/record-store-2022/README.md

 # Record Store

-This project is and E-commerce site that you can buy music records,search albums, see details of each album, add it to cart, check it out with paypal, register as a user.
+This project is an E-commerce site that you can buy music records,search albums, see details of each album, add it to cart, check it out with paypal, register as a user.

 ## Languages and tools used